forrestLyman/forrestLyman.github.io/README.md

 The `Ui` component provides the theme context and sets the basic page layout.

-Withing this layout the application is organized into two sections:
+Within this layout the application is organized into two sections:

 * Main: the main content body with links to connect, the theme color selector, and a list of my core skill set.
 * Resume: this is my current portfolio, which loads data from the `/src/components/ui/Resume/resumeData.js` file